Bypassing Low Voltage Warning in OctoPrint

 Why you naughty hacker you!

 In case you’re wondering what made me suspect a faulty chip … well that would be connecting a 4 Amp power supply the wrong way around, directly to the PCB, bypassing the fuse etc. That seemed to outright kill the Pi but a few hours later when I plugged it in one last time before trashing it … YIPPEE!
 It worked again.
-I guess the cip cooled down? 😛
+I guess the chip cooled down?
+Or maybe there’s another self-resetting fuse somewhere that saved the day (almost). *shrug*

 Have fun!